MJMcGuffin/muqcs.js/README.md

 ![Qubit statistics in Quirk](/doc/qubit-stats-quirk.png)

-There is also a subroutine (computePairwiseQubitConcurrences()) that computes pairwise concurrence between qubits.
+There are also subroutines (computePairwiseQubitConcurrences() and computePairwiseQubitVonNeumannEntropy()) that compute pairwise concurrence between qubits and the von Neumann entropy of each pair of qubits, to quantify entanglement and mixedness.
-Concurrence is another metric for quantifying entanglement.

 **Conventions**